 Many Bretons continue to regard France as a separate country.
 Few, however, actively support Breton nationalism much beyond displaying Breizh (Breton for “Brittany”) stickers on their cars.
 But the Breton language remains very much alive, and the economic resurgence since the 1970s, helped partly by summer tourism, has largely been due to local initiatives, like Brittany Ferries re-establishing the old trading links with Britain and Ireland.
 At the same time a Celtic artistic identity has consciously been revived, and local festivals – above all August’s Inter-Celtic Festival at Lorient – celebrate Breton music, poetry and dance, with fellow Celts treated as comrades.

 For most visitors, the Breton coast is the dominant feature.
-Apart from the Côte d’Azur, this is France’s most popular resort area, for both French and foreign tourists.
+Apart from the Côte d’Azur, this is France’s most popular resort area, for French and foreign tourists alike.
 Its attractions are obvious: warm white-sand beaches, towering cliffs, rock formations and offshore islands and islets, and everywhere the stone dolmens and menhirs of a prehistoric past.
-The most frequented areas are the Côte d’Émeraude around St-Malo; the Côte de Granit Rose in the north; the Crozon peninsula in far western Finistère; the family resorts such as Bénodet just to the south; and the Morbihan coast below Vannes.
+The busiest areas are the Côte d’Émeraude around St-Malo; the Côte de Granit Rose in the north; the Crozon peninsula in far western Finistère; the family resorts such as Bénodet just to the south; and the Morbihan coast below Vannes.
 Hotels and campsites here are plentiful, if pushed to their limits from mid-June to the end of August.

 Be sure not to leave Brittany without visiting one of its many islands – such as the Île de Bréhat, the Île de Sein, or Belle-Île – or taking in cities like Quimper or Morlaix, testimony to the riches of the medieval duchy.
-Allow time, too, to explore the interior, even if the price you pay for the solitude is sketchy transport and a shortage of accommodation.
+Allow time, too, to explore the much quieter interior, despite its sketchy transport and shortage of accommodation.

-If you’re looking for traditional Breton fun, and you can’t make the Lorient festival (or the smaller Quinzaine Celtique at Nantes in June/July), look out for gatherings organized by Celtic folklore groups – Circles or Bagadou.
+If you’re looking for traditional Breton fun, and you can’t make the large-scale summer events in Lorient or Quimper, look out for gatherings organized by Celtic folklore groups – Circles or Bagadou.
 You may also be interested by the pardons, pilgrimage festivals commemorating local saints.
-Bear in mind, though, that despite local attempts to promote these as exciting spectacles, they’re not phoney affairs kept alive for tourists, but deeply serious and rather gloomy religious occasions.
+Bear in mind, though, that these are not phoney affairs kept alive for tourists, but deeply serious and rather gloomy religious occasions.